• Home • Files • Structures • Download

 For a "FullCAN" controller (i.e. a CAN controller that has several message buffers) an extended set of powerful functions (CpCoreBuffer..())is provided.

-Initialization Process
+Initialisation Process

-The CAN driver is initialized with the function CpCoreDriverInit().
+The CAN driver is initialised with the function CpCoreDriverInit().
 This routine will setup the CAN controller, but not configure a certain bitrate nor switch the CAN controller to active operation.
 The following core functions must be called in that order:

 The function CpCoreDriverInit() must be called before any other core function in order to have a valid handle / pointer to the open CAN interface.